primer/view_components/docs/content/components/beta/blankslate.md

 <% end %>
 ```

-### Action button
+### Primary action

-Provide a `button` to guide users to take action from the blankslate.
-The `button` appears below the description and custom content.
+Provide a `primary_action` to guide users to take action from the blankslate.
+The `primary_action` appears below the description and custom content.

 <Example src="  <div data-view-component='true' class='blankslate'>    <svg aria-hidden='true' height='24' viewBox='0 0 24 24' version='1.1' width='24' data-view-component='true' class='octicon octicon-book blankslate-icon mb-3'>    <path fill-rule='evenodd' d='M0 3.75A.75.75 0 01.75 3h7.497c1.566 0 2.945.8 3.751 2.014A4.496 4.496 0 0115.75 3h7.5a.75.75 0 01.75.75v15.063a.75.75 0 01-.755.75l-7.682-.052a3 3 0 00-2.142.878l-.89.891a.75.75 0 01-1.061 0l-.902-.901a3 3 0 00-2.121-.879H.75a.75.75 0 01-.75-.75v-15zm11.247 3.747a3 3 0 00-3-2.997H1.5V18h6.947a4.5 4.5 0 012.803.98l-.003-11.483zm1.503 11.485V7.5a3 3 0 013-3h6.75v13.558l-6.927-.047a4.5 4.5 0 00-2.823.971z'></path></svg>    <h2 data-view-component='true' class='h2 mb-1'>Welcome to the mona wiki!</h2>    <p data-view-component='true'>Wikis provide a place in your repository to lay out the roadmap of your project, show the current status, and document software better, together.</p>    <a href='https://github.com/monalisa/mona/wiki/_new' role='button' data-view-component='true' class='btn-primary btn-large btn my-3'>    Create the first page  </a></div>" />